16 min read

 Pela hasn’t stopped with fighting plastic waste and with environmentally-friendly phone cases.
 Recently, this 1% for the Planet member developed Lomi, a revolutionary at-home composting tool that lets you turn waste—including an old pela case—into compost with a single button and kitchen counter-sized appliance.

-You can learn more about Pela and their first product in our Pela Phone Case Review, or, by diving into our podcast episode with Pela Founder, Jeremy Lang.
+You can learn more about Pela and their first product in our Pela Phone Case Review.

 Check out our Video interview with Pela founder Jeremy Lang